 Kansas City is a place of best-kept secrets: the food & cocktail & beer scenes (it’s so much more than BBQ), the fast Google Fiber wifi, and a remarkable culture of talented graphic designers and letterpress artisans, for starters.
 There’s more, of course—it’s one of the most interesting cities in the United States right now, and almost entirely unencumbered by the ego and fronting that accompanies cool shit in bigger cities.

 So that the wider cultural zeitgeist in KCMO would dovetail with specialty coffee culture makes a lot of sense.
 This is one of the first places in America where specialty coffee popped, back in the first years of the 21st century, and today the city’s home to some of the country’s top cafes and roasters, many of whom sport fantastic homegrown design and packaging.

 So here’s an emblematic look at that, in the form of a collaboration between Thou Mayest and Blip, two of the city’s best indie coffee brands.
 You’d sell out this packaging from the shelves of every lifestyle boutique in America on design cred alone.
 Let’s learn more.

 Friday, June 5th.

-Who designed this Nice Package?
+Who designed it?
 Do you do it in-house, or through a design firm?

 Idea brainstorming session from all parties involved, but brought together and executed by Survival Letterpress, a small design/letterpress shop here in Kansas City.